HomePropertiesRentalsGuides to FranceRegionsServicesForumsNewsVersion Française

 3.4.3.
 Foreign Rental Income

-If you become resident, but continue to receive letting income from property remaining in the UK, then this income is ordinarily taxable by the UK authorities, to whom you will need to make a tax declaration.
+If you become resident, but continue to receive letting income from property in the UK or most other countries, this income is ordinarily taxable by your home country tax authority, to whom you will need to make a tax declaration.
+In the UK You will be entitled to your personal tax allowance, as normally applies in most other countries.

 More details on relief in the UK for non-resident landlords can be found by visiting Tax Relief for UK Landlords.